Klaven/cospeck/README.md

 Only working command is:
 cospeck test general

-Currently the output is hard to read, sorry.
+Currently the output is (less) hard to read, sorry. it's a work in progress.

 How to install?
 clone the repo wherever you want.